Thumb, shoulder, wrist, elbow and back pain; the hidden meaning behind a weak handshake

 2. Wear shoe inserts or shoes with good arches.
 These are known to improve body mechanics by altering your natural asymmetrical tendencies while you walk.
 If used properly, they will level your hips and improve the way your body moves and functions.

-3. Visit a practitioner than is skilled in spinal and extremity manipulation and also knows how to perform myofascial release treatment.
-This is the most effective way of resolving these types of problems since wearing inserts alone will not resolve the compensations that have taken place in the myofascia.
+3. Visit a practitioner who is skilled in spinal and extremity manipulation and also knows how to perform myofascial release treatment.
+Sports-certified chiropractors are often a great source for this type of care.
+This is the most effective way of resolving these types of problems since wearing inserts alone will not resolve the compensations that have taken place in myofascia.
 A good therapist will apply myofascial techniques to help improve your body mechanics further and then recommend exercises to retrain the area.

 4. Read the book Cheating Mother Nature, what you need to know to beat chronic pain.
 Available on Amazon.com, this book will help you understand why you hurt and how you can get the care you need to best improve or resolve painful conditions for both you and your family.